How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 How can I fix my credit on my own?

-Regardless of how bad your credit score may be, you can fix it on your own as long as you put enough time and effort into the process.
+For those of you still wondering how to fix your credit score, here are some tips extrapolated from our longer guide above.
 While asking for help from a professional credit repair service is always a good idea, a DIY approach to credit repair can be just as effective, provided that you follow all the necessary steps:

 - Get copies of your credit reports from all three credit bureaus.